merijndejonge/DgmlBuilder/README.md

     ```
 Both build methods will apply the configured builders to all elements and produces a `DGML` graph as output.

-For example, if you have your components, interfaces, and calls contained in separate colletions, you can generate the corresponding `DGML` graph as follows:
+For example, if you have your components, interfaces, and calls contained in separate collections, you can generate the corresponding `DGML` graph as follows:
 ```csharp
 var graph = builder.Build(components, interfaces, calls);
 ```